ocapn/ocapn/draft-specifications/CapTP Specification.md

 consistent message ordering.

 Promise shortening involves peers with the following roles:
-- **Holder**: The peer holding a reference to a promise hosted by the Shortener that is being given a shorter promise on another peer.
+- **Holder**: The peer holding a reference to a promise hosted by the Shortener.
 - **Shortener**: The peer hosting a promise that wishes to pass a shorter promise to the Holder.
 - **Terminator**: The peer hosting the promise that the Shortener will be passing to the Holder.